niu541412/Merge_Cambridge_books/README.md

 ## Usage:
 * Please save the cover image with the same name as zip file from the cambridge website or somewhere else, and convert other format e.g, to jpg first.
-* Put all the jpg, zip and this script in the same folder.
+* Put all the cover image(jpg/gif/png), zip and this script in the same folder.
+The name of image file must be the same as the archieve except the filename extension.
+The name is supposed to be like cambridge_core_book_name_dd_mm_yyyy.
-* In the terminal, just `./merge_cambridge.sh`
+* In the terminal, just `source ./merge_cambridge.sh`

 ## Issue:
 Not work in linux, will be a updated version later.